kubernetes/kubernetes/docs/proposals/propagation.md

 1. All containers use this volume will share the same propagation mode.

+1. (From @jonboulle) May cause cross-runtime compatibility issue.

 ### Make HostPath shared for privileged containers, slave for non-privileged.

 Given only HostPath needs this feature, and privileged access is needed when